infodrlohrasbi-del/lohrasbi-architecture-lab/README.md

   ## 4. Architecture Blueprints

-The Lohrasbi Architecture Lab defines a unified constellation of Operating Systems designed to transform healthcare into a coherent, manageable, and intelligence-augmented ecosystem.
-Each OS is architected as a modular, scalable, and crisis-ready system capable of operating independently or as part of the national Lohrasbi HealthNation OS™ stack.
+The Lohrasbi Architecture Lab defines a unified constellation of Operating Systems architected for national-scale healthcare transformation.
+Each OS operates as a modular, resilient, and intelligence-augmented subsystem capable of functioning independently or as part of the national Lohrasbi HealthNation OS™ stack.

 Below are the five core OS architectures.